 Korum quick stop hair rigs are my favourite innovation of the last few years.
 They make fishing the method feeder a breeze as its simple to change baits and quickly put your bait back on after a catch.
-This is the top product on the market for this and I personally never go for a day session with out these hair rigs.
+This is the top product on the market for this and one I use if I’m fishing a match carp water.

 How to use quick stop hair rigs